-The Scottish Government has confirmed free tuition in Scotland for EU students enrolling in the 2017 academic year.
+The Scottish Government has confirmed free tuition in Scotland for EU students enrolling in the 2017 academic year, and for those enrolling the following year (2018).
 Students will be admitted as Scottish/EU fee status students, will retain that status for the duration of their studies, and are eligible for tuition fee support from the Student Awards Agency for Scotland (SAAS).

 Please visit the SAAS website for more information:

-If you have not yet applied, and intend to do so for September 2017 entry, the application procedure is via UCAS (www.ucas.com) and the closing date is 15 January 2017.
+If you have not yet applied, and intend to do so for September 2018 entry, the application procedure is via UCAS (www.ucas.com) and the closing date is in January 2018.

 If you have not yet applied, and intend to do so for September 2017 entry, apply via our postgraduate web pages.